arcs-njit-edu/docs/docs/faq/FAQs.md

     - Please first check our already installed [software list](../Software/index.md#software-list), and if you still don’t find it then visit our [guide](../Software/index.md) for detailed guidance on software installation.

 ??? question "What are the hardware specifications of the Wulver HPC cluster?"
-    - Please checkout our [Wulver](../clusters/wulver.md) tab for complete details on hardware specifications.
+    - Please check out our [Wulver](wulver.md) page for complete details on hardware specifications.

 ??? question "What programming languages are commonly used on the HPC cluster?"
     - Most common ones are C, C++, Fortran, Python, R